 Before being able to move onto an application unit such as the PA6inj stem injection.
-You must firstly have completed and passed the PA1 Handling and Application of Pesticides.
+You must first have completed the PA1 Handling and Application of Pesticides.

-Session one is a few hours self-learning via our candidate portal covering the theory and practical application such as:
+Session one is online blended learning via our candidate portal covering the theory and practical application: